-37 (1) In the circumstances as provided for in section 27, Decommissithe surplus in a decommissioning fund shall be included in calculating oning fund positive the chargeable income of a person from a separate petroleum balance operation.
+37. (1) In the circumstances as provided for in section 27, Decommissioning fund shall be included in calculating the chargeable income of a person from a separate petroleum balance operation.

 (2) The inclusion referred to in subsection (1) shall also be included in gross receipts for the purposes of calculating petroleum resource rent tax.